Chandita Mukherjee: Other contributions

+During the early 1980s, Chandita Mukherjee provided audio-visual support to the campaigns of the Forum against Oppression of Women.
+She took photographs of demonstrations, raĺlies and sit-ins, and shared them with mainstream media.

 In 1985, Mukherjee set up Comet Media Foundation, a non-profit organisation that situates itself at the juncture of science, technology and society.
 She remained executive director of the organisation until her death.
 Besides carrying out a number of other activities, Comet Media runs a store called Learning Ladder, which stocks children's books, toys, learning aids and resource materials for teachers and parents.
 Its unique mix of offerings has drawn appreciative comments.

 Apart from Comet, Mukherjee was associated with other NGOs in different capacities.
-She was a founding trustee of the Avehi Public Charitable Trust, set up in 1981.
+She was a founding member of Science Education Group, a society set up for the propagation of general science awareness and scientific temper among people.
+She was also a founding trustee of the Avehi Public Charitable Trust, set up in 1981.

 Mukherjee was a member of the National Focus Group on Educational Technology, set up by NCERT as part of the NCF 2005 exercise.

 Death

 Mukherjee died on 18 April 2023, at the age of 70.